isabella232/element-zstack/docs/src/concepts.md

 Major features of Element ZStack include:

-- Ingest metadata for a stitched volumetric microscopic calcium-imaging data file.
+- Ingest metadata for a stitched volumetric microscopy data file.
 - Volume matching for tracking volume data across multiple acquisition sessions.
 - Perform segmentation using on volumetric data using cellpose.